 Where to Stay

-Unfortunately, Hampi is lacking in quality hotels.
-If you want to stay at a place with decent amenities, Hospet is a better choice, particularly with the four-star Royal Orchid Central Kireeti having opened up there.
-It lacks Hampi's eerie charm though.
-For a super luxurious stay, try the new Orange County Hampi resort, situated in Kamalapura.
-It's been built to resemble an opulent palace.
+Hampi does not have luxury hotels yet some find staying there charming.
+If you want to stay at a place with luxury amenities, Hospet is a better choice, particularly with the four-star Royal Orchid Central Kireeti located there.
+For a super luxurious stay, try the Orange County Hampi Resort, in Kamalapura, which resembles an opulent palace.

-Do note that meat and alcohol aren't available in Hampi town as it's a religious place.
-However, you'll get it across the river in Virupapur Gadde.
+Meat and alcohol aren't available in Hampi town as it's a religious place.
+However, both are available across the river in Virupapur Gadde.

-In addition, there are no ATMs in Hampi.
+There are no ATMs in Hampi.
 The closest one is in Kamalapura, about 10 minutes away.
-It's a good idea to make sure you withdraw enough cash while in Hospet.
+It's a good idea to make sure you withdraw the cash you'll need while in Hospet.

 If you'd like to take a guided tour (which is worthwhile as Hampi has a lot of history to uncover), the insightful Hampi tours offered by Travspire are recommended.
-These include a full day heritage tour (2,500 rupees per person, 8 hours), half day stories from the Ramayana narrated by a local tour (2,500 rupees per person, 5-6 hours), and village tour of Anegundi and surrounding areas (3,500 rupees per person, 6 hours).
+These include a full-day heritage tour, half-day tours including stories from the Ramayana narrated by a local guide, and a 6-hour village tour of Anegundi and surroundings.